matteosister/TranslationBundle/README.md

 **Important**

-If your translatable entity contains a constructor you HAVE to call the parent constructor.
+If your translatable entity contains a constructor remember to call the parent constructor or set the translations property to an empty ArrayCollection.
 For example:

 ```php
 <?php